OpenMDAO/dymos/mkdocs/docs/getting_started/intro_to_dymos/intro_ivp.md

 !!! info "Things you'll learn through this example"
     - How to define a basic Dymos ODE system.
-    - How to explictly propagate the system from some initial state.
+    - How to explicitly propagate the system from some initial state.

 Dymos is a library for modeling dynamic systems and performing optimal control with the [OpenMDAO](https://github.com/OpenMDAO/OpenMDAO) framework.